backtracking/bitv/README.md

-# A bit vector library for OCaml.
+# A bit vector library for OCaml

 ## Installation

-Installation is available via opam by typing
+Installation is available via opam:

 ```
 opam install bitv